Antioxidant and Fibre Rich Foods That Naturally Boost Your Immunity

 Immune-boosting prebiotics and probiotics

-If you’re wondering about the Greek Yoghurt, bananas and oats, I’ve included them because they’re rich in prebiotics and probiotics.
+If you’re wondering about the Greek Yoghurt, bananas and oats, they’re on the list because they’re rich in prebiotics and probiotics.

 They promote good gut health and a diverse microbiome, which plays a major role in keeping your immune system healthy.